necloX/lambdaforge/README.md

 # Lambda Forge
 `lambdaforge` is a Python package for sampling large random lambda terms.
-It is based on the theory of random processes, which ensures an efficient contiguous representation in memory.
+It is based on the theory of random processes, which ensures an efficient representation with a contiguous block of memory.
 Each term is encoded by four numpy arrays.
 The package provides tools for visualizing, reducing, and printing lambda terms.

 ## Installation